zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

   - Distributed user identity is not mapped properly by SAF to a mainframe user identity.
       - Start ZSS and API ML in Debug to see reason codes and more details.
       - Check the mapping definitions in SAF to contain correct values for both, distributed user ID and distributed registry.

+  - #TODO: ZOWE facility is needed for users to authenticate when the SAF provider is used
+  - #TODO: Resources required are not documented and included in the security job
+  - #TODO: ZSS messages are misleading
+  - #TODO: ZSS does not provide a response with ACF2
+  - #TODO: Does not work with SAF provider
 --